French frigate Égyptienne (1799)

-Égyptienne was a French frigate launched at Toulon in 1799.
+Égyptienne was 48-gun Forte-class frigate of the French Navy launched at Toulon in 1799.
 Her first service was in Napoleon's Egyptian campaign of 1801, in which the British captured her at Alexandria.
 She famously carried the Rosetta Stone to Woolwich, and then the Admiralty commissioned her into the Royal Navy as the 40-gun fifth-rate frigate HMS Egyptienne.
 She served in a number of single-ship actions before being reduced to harbour service in 1807, and was sold for breaking in 1817.

 Design and construction

 Égyptienne was part of the two-ship Forte class of frigates designed by François Caro.
 She had possibly been ordered on 15 June 1798 as a 74-gun ship-of-the-line of about 1,700 French tons, or 1,900 English tons (the evidence is ambiguous).
 She was begun at Toulon on 26 September 1798 but while building she was modified into a heavy frigate based on Forte.
 She was launched 17 July 1799, put into service in November 1799 and armed at Toulon on 23 September 1800.
 The foremost maindeck port was found too curved in the bow to admit a gun, so Égyptienne received only 48 cannon instead of 50.